 And, away we go…

-Daredevil: The Netflix seriesdaredevil-1-netflix
+Daredevil: The Netflix series

 Acting: Mehh.
 Sure the characters look good but that’s about it.
 For the most part the acting seems formulaic and trite.
 Don’t even get me started on Wilson Fisk…